 Though the digital watch face is comparatively small, the diameter of the watch is still fairly large, adding to its clunkiness.
 All-in-all, this is definitely one to wear on a pack strap rather than your wrist.

 We aren't convinced that this model is worth the investment.
-At $250, it's sort of in a world of its own.
+It's sort of in a world of its own.
 If it just so happens to land at the right price point for you, and that range is narrow, then you'll get a decent, fairly accurate watch for your money.
 However, if you are primarily in the market for a device that can tell you your current elevation, we would recommend the much less expensive Casio SGW-300H.
 If you can afford to move into the $400 altimeter-watch bracket, we think you get a lot more for your money with any of the Suunto models we tested in that range.